 Interpretation: Table -3 show that the obtained value of F of Emotional Maturity (0.676), less than the table value (3.15) for 2.
 There is no significant difference between the mean scores in the emotional maturity with the type of college.
-Hence the null hypothesis that "There is no significant difference between the mean scores in the emotional maturity
+Hence the null hypothesis that "Ther e is no significant difference

-Hypothesis-4

-There is no significant difference between the mean scores in the teaching competency with the type of college.
+Hypothesis-4: There is no significant difference between the mean scores in the teaching competency with the type of college

-Table-4 Showing the mean square, sum of squares, df and level of significant difference in teaching competency about the type of the college
+Table 4 Showing the Mean Square, a sum of Squares, df and Level of Significant Difference in Teaching Competency about Kind of the College

-Dimensions Source Sum of Squares df Mean Square F Remark Teaching Competency Between Groups 848.201 2 424.101 Within Groups 298719.954 647 461.700 0.919 NS Total 299568 649 101.700 competency with the type of college.
-Hence the null hypothesis that "There is no significant difference between the mean scores in the teaching competency with the type of college is accepted."
+Dimensions Source Sum of Squares df Mean Square F Remark Teaching Competency Between Groups 848.201 2 424.101 Within Groups 298719.954 647 461.700 0.919 NS Total 299568 649 401.700